raghuramdr/raghuramdr.github.io/index.md

 I am not a medical doctor!
 D R are my initials.
 D is a [toponym](https://en.wikipedia.org/wiki/Toponymic_surname), and R is my father's name [patronym](https://en.wikipedia.org/wiki/Patronymic).
 This naming convention is common in the south of India, where I hail from.

 ### Research Interests
-* Predictive modeling of the link between genotypes and phenotypes <br>
+* Understanding link between genotypes and phenotypes <br>
-* Network analysis of metagenomics <br>
+* Generative modeling applied to genomics <br>
 * Interpretability and privacy in healthcare <br>

-I am also interested in the field of single cell and sptial cell biology, and how its intersection with the computational sciences.

 ### Find me on
 * email raghuram(at)CeBiTec(dot)Uni(hyphen)Bielefeld(dot)DE